dgc-network/coliving-protocol/identity-service/src/notifications/README.md

 **Repost (DigitalContent/ContentList/Album)**
 Scenario: User U1 and U2 repost DigitalContent T1 owned by U3
 DB Entries
-* Notification - userId: U3, entityId: T1, type: 'RepostAgreement'
+* Notification - userId: U3, entityId: T1, type: 'RepostDigitalContent'
   * NotificationAction - actionEntityType: 'user', entityId: U1
   * NotificationAction - actionEntityType: 'user', entityId: U2

 Note: if user U3 checks the notification after U1 reposts and before U3 reposts, then two notification db entries will be created w/ the new U2 repost referencing the new notification.
-Note: The pattern is the same for agreements/contentLists/album with the only difference being the notification type field being 'RepostAgreement', 'RepostContentList', 'RepostAlbum'
+Note: The pattern is the same for digitalContents/contentLists/album with the only difference being the notification type field being 'RepostDigitalContent', 'RepostContentList', 'RepostAlbum'

 **Favorite (DigitalContent/ContentList/Album)**
 Scenario: User U1 and U2 favorite ContentList P1 owned by U3